-Electrons detected in the ECal after small-angle elastic scattering from the target peak nearly at the beam energy.
+The energy of electrons elastically scattered from the target through small angles which are detected in the ECal peaks at the beam energy (within 0.1%).
 For this calibration, only clusters for which the seed hit carried more than 60% of the full cluster energy were kept.
 Furthermore, the seed hit energy was required to be larger than 450 MeV during the run at 1.05 GeV beam energy, and larger than 1.1 GeV during the run at 2.3 GeV.
 A given crystal was calibrated using all clusters for which it is the seed.
 The high-energy calibration resulted from the comparison of the measured cluster energy with the one expected from simulations.
-Since the procedure involves using the full cluster energy, thus including information from multiple crystals, it was iterated until all values of individual crystal gains were stable within 1%.
-After completing two iterations to these corrections, the 366 crystals that had geometric acceptance for elastically-scattered electrons were calibrated.
-As expected from simulations, due to the combined effect of geometry and magnetic field deflection, elastically-scattered electrons cannot reach several crystals on both right and left sides of the ECal.
+Since the procedure involves using the full cluster energy, thus including information from multiple crystals, it was iterated until all values of individual crystal gains were stable to within 1%.
+Two iterations of the procedure were sufficient to reach the calibration of the 366 crystals that had geometric acceptance for elastically-scattered electrons.
+Due to the combined effect of geometry and magnetic field deflection, elastically-scattered electrons cannot reach several crystals on both right and left sides of the ECal.